DADADESIGN-Berlin/BasicFeature/README.md

 2.)
-Accessing the DOM like this, using singlequotes and no spaces:
+Accessing the DOM using singlequotes, no spaces and prefix jQuery-objects with $:

 ```javascript
 var